What Is the Philippines Electronic Travel Authorization?

 Who Needs an eTA Visa Waiver for the Philippines?

-At this time, the electronic visa for the Philippines, can be obtained by Taiwanese passport holders through an online application form.
+At this time, the electronic visa waiver for the Philippines, can be obtained by Taiwanese passport holders through an online application form.
 The Philippines eTA visa waiver is only available for citizens of Taiwan who wish to visit the country for a short-term stay.

 Taiwan also has an electronic visa system available for Filipino citizens who wish to travel to Taiwan.